 Each Montana county’s county clerk and recorder’s office is responsible for maintaining the county’s land records.25 The new owner or other person who wishes to record a Montana deed submits the original deed to the county clerk and recorder’s office for the county where the property is located.26

 A recorded deed serves as constructive notice of the transfer to later purchasers and creditors.27

 Montana allows electronic recording of deeds in counties that have adopted an electronic recording procedure.28 Not all counties offer electronic recording.
 Counties that accept deeds electronically provide the service through third-party vendors—which may charge an additional fee.
 Some Montana counties make land records available for review online.

-What Is the Cost to File a Montana Deed?
+What Is the Cost of Filing a Montana Deed?

 The fee for recording a Montana deed is $8.00 per page.29 A clerk who accepts for recording a deed that does not comply with Montana’s formatting requirements can charge an additional fee of $10.00.30

 Does Montana Charge a Transfer Tax for Real Estate Transfers?